mp268501/mp268501.github.io/_posts/2025-07-15-my-windsurf-question.markdown

 With the Windsurf saga I don't understand the game.

 Some facts: OpenAI extended a $3 billion offer to purchase Windsurf.
 The stated sticking point was not wanting to share Windsurf IP with Microsoft.
 Who didn't want to share the IP?
-According Bloomberg Windsurf was the party that didn't want Microsoft to have access to its IP.
+According to Bloomberg Windsurf was the party that didn't want Microsoft to have access to its IP.
 That puts Varun and maybe Douglas Chen in the driver's seat for this stipulation.

 > OpenAI thought it had an agreement with Windsurf and almost announced the acquisition in early May, according to people familiar with the deal.
 There had been a signed letter of intent, and Windsurf investors were given what’s known as waterfall agreements, notifying each party how much money they were expected to make, the people said.